themeum/tutor-lms-elementor-addons/readme.txt

 == Description ==

-This plugin adds 25+ addons to the Elementor page builder.
-It allows you to create your own custom layout and styling for Tutor LMS courses.
-To use the Elementor builder to build a custom course template, you need to create your own course template first.
+Tutor LMS Elementor Addons is a WordPress plugin that syncs Tutor LMS with Elementor page builder.
+It helps you to design eLearning course sites any way you want.
+Create your own custom layout and styling for Tutor LMS courses, bring different designs to specific courses, create course carousels and listings, and do much more.

-You can do that by heading to your WordPress admin page, and then from the dashboard panel head to Templates > Saved Templates > Add New and from the “Choose Template Type” dropdown, select page.
-Give the template a name and also make sure to enable ”Tutor LMS Single Course Template”.
-Then, from the default editing panel, click on “Edit With Elementor” to start the Elementor Page builder interface.
-You will find all the necessary addons to create a single course page from the left sidebar’s Tutor LMS section.
+=What you can do with Tutor LMS Elementor Addons:=

+Tutor LMS Elementor Addons helps you create gorgeous looking eLearning sites Tutor LMS and then style it with Elementor page builder.
+You can do a lot of things, including the following:

+* Create a course page template from scratch.
+* Customize each course page design individually.
+* 25 widgets to take care of the linear aspects of the design.
+* Insert course carousels in any page you want.
+* 4 different course carousel styles.

 = Prerequisite =

-To make sure everything works perfectly, here is a list of plugins you will need:
+Tutor LMS Elementor Addons will ask you to install the following plugins to make sure everything works perfectly.

 1) [Tutor LMS](https://wordpress.org/plugins/tutor)
 2) [Elementor Plugin](https://wordpress.org/plugins/elementor)

-3) This addon
+After installing and activating all of these plugins, you will be able to build single course pages with Elementor using all of its unique features.
+For a more in-depth look at the integration and all it’s nitty-gritty details, please visit [our documentation on Tutor LMS - Elementor integration](https://docs.themeum.com/tutor-lms/integrations/elementor-page-builder/).

 Please make sure you are using the latest version of all these plugins.

-After installing and activating all of these plugins, you will be able to build single course pages with Elementor using all of its unique features.
-For a more in-depth look at the integration and all it’s nitty-gritty details, please visit our [documentation](https://docs.themeum.com/tutor-lms/integrations/elementor-page-builder/) on Tutor LMS - Elementor integration.

-== Elementor Add-ons in the Tutor LMS Integration Plugin ==
+= Instructions: =

+✅ **Allow Elementor to edit and create courses in the Settings**

+First, you need to enable editing capability for Elementor page builder.
+Go to Dashboard > Elementor > Settings > General, check the mark on the Post Types you want to edit and create with Elementor.
+Make sure Courses, Lessons, Quizzes, and Assignments.

+✅ **Create a custom course template**

+To use the Elementor builder to build a custom course template, you need to create your own course template first.

+You can do that by heading to your WordPress admin page, and then from the dashboard panel, head to **Templates > Saved Templates > Add New** and from the “Choose Template Type” dropdown, select page.
+Give the template a name and also make sure to enable ”Tutor LMS Single Course Template”.
+Start creating your custom course page from scratch.

+✅ **Edit individual course pages differently**
+If you want to edit each course’s layout separately, navigate to **Tutor LMS > Courses** and then open any course in editing mode.

+Then, from the default editing panel, click on “Edit With Elementor” to start the Elementor Page builder interface.
+You will find all the necessary add-ons to create a single course page from the left sidebar’s Tutor LMS section.

+== Widgets Inside Tutor LMS Elementor Addons Plugin == Tutor LMS Elementor Addons currently offers the following Elementor widgets to take control over your eLearning site designs.
+Design your course page and other layouts with the Tutor LMS widgets available in Tutor LMS Elementor Addons plugin.

 1. Course Rating
 2. Course Title